Presidents from countries on Russia's doorstep visit Ukraine | Law-Order

 Elsewhere, in one of the most crucial battles of the war, Russia said more than 1,000 Ukrainian troops had surrendered in the besieged southern port of Mariupol, where Ukrainian forces have been holding out in pockets of the city.
 A Ukrainian official denied the claim, which could not be verified.

-Russia invaded on February 24 with the goal, according to Western officials, of taking Kyiv, toppling the government and installing a Moscow-friendly one.

-But the ground advance slowly stalled and Russia lost potentially thousands of fighters in seven weeks of war.
+Russia invaded on Feb.
+24 with the goal, according to Western officials, of taking Kyiv, toppling the government and installing a Moscow-friendly one.
+But the ground advance slowly stalled and Russia lost potentially thousands of fighters.
 The conflict has killed untold numbers of Ukrainian civilians and forced millions more to flee.
-The fighting has also rattled the world economy, threatened global food supplies and shattered Europe's post-Cold War balance.
+It also has rattled the world economy, threatened global food supplies and shattered Europe's post-Cold War balance.

-Appearing alongside Zelenskyy in an ornate room in Kyiv's historical Mariinskyi Palace on Wednesday, the European leaders — Lithuanian President Gitanas Nauseda, Estonian President Alar Karis, Poland's Andrzej Duda and Egils Levits of Latvia — reiterated their commitments to supporting Ukraine politically and with military aid.
+Appearing alongside Zelenskyy in an ornate room in Kyiv's historic Mariinskyi Palace on Wednesday, Nauseda, Estonian President Alar Karis, Poland's Andrzej Duda and Egils Levits of Latvia reiterated their commitment to supporting Ukraine politically and with military aid.

 “We know this history.
 We know what Russian occupation means.
 We know what Russian terrorism means,'' Duda said.
-He said those who committed war crimes as well as those who gave the orders should be held accountable.
+He added that both those who committed war crimes and those who gave the orders should be held accountable.

+“If someone sends aircraft, if someone sends troops to shell residential districts, kill civilians, murder them, this is not war,'' he said. ''This is cruelty, this is banditry, this is terrorism.”
+In his daily late-night address, Zelenskyy noted that the prosecutor of the International Criminal Court, Karim Khan, visited the Kyiv suburb of Bucha, where more than 400 bodies were found, on Wednesday as an ICC investigation gets underway.
+Evidence of mass killings of civilians was found there after the Russian retreat.

+“It is inevitable that the Russian troops will be held responsible.
+We will drag everyone to a tribunal, and not only for what was done in Bucha,” Zelenskyy said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)